Information for Incoming Students in the Department of Biostatistics

-In addition to the information you will be receiving from the Fielding School of Public Health Student Services Office and Graduate Division, here are additional items to help guide you prior to your arrival on campus.
-Please note that the deadline to apply for a campus parking permit is coming up on July 22 (see below for more information).
+In addition to the information provided by the Fielding School of Public Health Student Services Office and Graduate Division, here are additional items to help guide for your studies in Biostatistics this Fall 2020.

 - Academic Calendar